Scale-Adaptive Generative Flows for Multiscale Scientific Data: Numerical Efficiency through Design of Interpolation Schedules

 \section{Numerical Efficiency through Design of Interpolation Schedules}

-The examples in the previous section show that we may have to use rougher noise in practice, such as in the stochastic Navier-Stokes experiment.
+The examples in the previous section show that we may have to use rougher noise in practice, such as in the stochastic Navier--Stokes experiment.
 As discussed in Section \ref{sec-The need for numerical efficiency}, using rougher noise leads to numerical ill-conditioning when solving the ODE as the grid size increases.
 In fact, we already observe less accurate estimation of the enstrophy spectrum at high Fourier modes in Figure \ref{fig:generated-results-spectrum}.

-In this section, we show that when using rougher noise, we can design a specialized scale-dependent interpolation schedule that addresses the numerical ill-conditioning and leads to substantially better estimation with the same number of discretization steps.
+In this section, we show that when using rougher noise, it is possible to design a scale-adaptive interpolation schedule that could improve the numerical conditioning and leads to substantially better estimation with the same number of discretization steps.